tedneward/Azgaarnoth/Creatures/Elemental.md

 >- **Languages** Auran
 >- **Challenge** 5
 >___
->***Air Form.*** The elemental can enter a hostile creature’s space and stop there.
+>***Air Form.*** The elemental can enter a hostile creature's space and stop there.
 It can move through a space as narrow as 1 inch wide without squeezing.
 >
 >#### Actions
 >***Multiattack.*** The elemental makes two Slam attacks.
 >
 >***Slam.*** Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 14 (2d8 + 5) bludgeoning damage.
 >
->***Whirlwind (Recharge 4–6).*** Each creature in the elemental’s space must make a DC 13 Strength saving throw.
+>***Whirlwind (Recharge 4–6).*** Each creature in the elemental's space must make a DC 13 Strength saving throw.
 On a failure, a target takes 15 (3d8 + 2) bludgeoning damage and is flung up 20 feet away from the elemental in a random direction and knocked prone.
 If a thrown target strikes an object, such as a wall or floor, the target takes 3 (1d6) bludgeoning damage for every 10 feet it was thrown.
 If the target is thrown at another creature, that creature must succeed on a DC 13 Dexterity saving throw or take the same damage and be knocked prone.
 >
->If the saving throw is successful, the target takes half the bludgeoning damage and isn’t flung away or knocked prone.
+>If the saving throw is successful, the target takes half the bludgeoning damage and isn't flung away or knocked prone.
 >

 ---